yeokm1/doschgpt/README.md

 * Packet Driver
 * MTCP Config Environment variable `MTCPCFG`
 * MTCP Config file configured by DHCP
-* Text-to-speech feature requires the use of a Sound Blaster-compatible sound card and the `BLASTER` variable such as `SET BLASTER=A220 I5 T1 D1 T4` to be set.
+* Text-to-speech feature requires the `BLASTER` variable such as `SET BLASTER=A220 I5 T1 D1 T4` to be set.

 5. Just launch `doschgpt.exe` in your machine and fire away.
 Press the ESC key to quit the application.
 You may use the following optional command line arguments.